samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 ***Rude Interruption.*** After the second dance, the ball is interrupted by a Neutral Evil [Hobgoblin Warlord](/monsters/17161-hobgoblin-warlord) named Varka, who is accompanied by a [Hobgoblin Captain](/monsters/17160-hobgoblin-captain) and five **Hobgoblin Warriors**.
 The hobgoblins are offended by the adventurers’ presence and attack them.
 If the characters defeat the hobgoblins, their Renown Score increases by 2.

 ***Conclusion.*** After three dances, the Baron of the Boreal Ball appears.
 If the party’s Renown Score is at least 6, he bestows on each character a Charm of the Boreal Ball.
-This charm (see “[Supernatural Gifts](/sources/dnd/dmg-2024/dms-toolbox#SupernaturalGifts)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)) allows a character who has it to cast the level 3 version of the [Ice Knife](/spells/2619171-ice-knife) spell.
+This charm (see "[Supernatural Gifts](/sources/dnd/dmg-2024/dms-toolbox#SupernaturalGifts)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)) allows a character who has it to cast the level 3 version of the [Ice Knife](/spells/2619171-ice-knife) spell.
 Once used, the Charm vanishes.
 Each character also earns a bonus 1,700 XP.